tibbon/WDI_Summer_Public/assignments/banque/readme.md

 Clicking on an Account name will display the Account's history.
 The Account History lists Transaction Dates, Type of Transaction (withraw, deposit, transfer), Amount, and Memo.

-Extras
+### Extras
+Add filtering to the Account History by Type
-Create a single page signup and login
+Add sign up and login forms
 Create a display to graph an account's balance history.